What to see in India’s Spiti Valley – Wild Voyager Blog

 The quaint Nako village

 The calm ambiance and unspoiled landscapes cover the entire Nako village.
-This is the best place to experience the Tibetan culture as well.
+This is the best place to experience Tibetan culture as well.

-Remember, you need to acquire an Inner Line Permit to visit or stay in Nako village.
+Remember, you need to acquire an Inner Line Permit to visit or stay in Nako Village.

 How to reach the Spiti Valley